Why Loan Conditions Are Needed

 Typically provided to investors as an incentive, venture debt warrants (also known as “equity kickers”) give their holders the right to buy stock in a company for a certain price up until their expiration date.
 They are expressed in the form of coverage, which is a percentage of the loan amount.
 For example, if your SaaS business receives a venture debt loan for $1 million, your lender may require 10% warrant coverage.
 This means you would provide them with a warrant that gives them the right to purchase $100,000 of your company’s stock.

 The challenge with warrants is that while they don’t give investors an immediate ownership position in your company, they give them the option.
 If the investor decides to exercise the warrant within the time period, they will own a portion of your company.
 If you already have VC investment, some lenders may use warrants to gain rights to invest in your future equity round on the same terms, conditions, and pricing offered to investors at that time.
+Learn more about the advantages and disadvantages of warrants here.

 When you’re researching venture debt providers, carefully consider their use of debt warrants as part of their loan conditions.
 Not all venture debt lenders require them, but those that do will have the ability to take an ownership position at any time up to the warrant expiration.
 We’ll explore warrants in-depth in a future post this month.